EVNotify/EVNotifyAPI/docs/index.html.md

 This API is in an early-access development.

-Feel free to enhance this API Documentation and send suggestions to improve the API by itself.
+Feel free to enhance this API documentation and send suggestions to improve the API itself.

 To be able to use this API, you must register an account.
-With registering an account, you agree to the terms of use of EVNotify.
+By registering an account, you agree to the terms of use of EVNotify.

 Base URLs: